Showmax/env/README.md

 doesn't fit our needs can fit someone else's needs.

-**It is worth mentioning that `env` does not have any external dependencies beside standard library packages.** And aside from [testify](https://github.com/stretchr/testify) which is only used in tests.
+**It is worth mentioning that `env` does not have any external dependencies beside standard library packages.** Aside from [testify](https://github.com/stretchr/testify) which is only used in tests.

 ## Usage